TnTech-ECE/CapstoneStarterRepo/Reports/Team Contract Specification.md

 - **Expectation:** Team communication should be:
   - Professional, respectful, and considerate.
-  - Conducted through agreed-upon channels (e.g., email, Slack, Microsoft Teams).
+  - Conducted through agreed-upon channels (Discord / Text).
-  - Responsive, with replies to inquiries within 24 hours on weekdays.
+  - Responsive.

 ### **4. Meetings**

 - **Expectation:** Regarding team meetings:
-  - **Frequency:** The team will meet [specify frequency, e.g., twice a week on Mondays and Thursdays at 4 PM].
+  - **Frequency:** The team will meet at least 1-2 times a week.
-  - **Attendance:** Members are expected to attend all meetings; absences should be communicated in advance.
+  - **Attendance:** Members are expected to attend most meetings; absences should be communicated in advance.
   - **Preparation:** Members should come prepared, having completed any agreed-upon tasks or research.

 ### **5. Conduct**